 When I’m gaming with my Ryzen 5 5600G with the stock cooler, in the beginning, it performs okay, and the heat issue is okayish.
 But after a while, it starts to go beyond overheating, and I face sudden shutdown issues often.

 Then I get an Arctic A35 ARGB CPU cooler and Thermal Grizzly Kryonaut paste.
-I apply the thermal solution and the aftermarket cooler, and my temperature drops to my desired demand.
-For your convenience here is the benchmark and it’s clear how aftermarket cooler drops the temperature.
+I applied the thermal solution and the aftermarket cooler, and I also changed the fan of the cooler, so my temperature drops to my desired demand.

 For temperature issues, these are not the only coolers.
 And if you are a fan of RGBs, check out the list of the top 7 best CPU AIO coolers you can buy in 2023.
 All these will provide remarkable results to lower the CPU temperature.